Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Proposed Approach

-where \(p \in [0\ 1]\) is the model's estimated probability for the airplane class.
-We used the focal loss defined in \cite{lin2017focal} with \(\gamma=4\) due to the large number of simple negative samples.
-On the other hand, in a positive iteration, at least one sample should be classified as airplane.
+where \(p \in [0\ 1]\) is the model’s estimated probability for the positive (airplane) class.
+We use the focal loss defined in \cite{lin2018focal} with \(\gamma=3\) to down-weights the loss assigned to well-classified negative instances.
+This loss focuses training on a sparse set of hard negative instances and prevents the vast number of easy ones from overwhelming the classifier.
+On the other hand, for each positive bag, at least one instance should be classified as airplane.
 Thus, we define the following loss for the instances of a positive bag:

-where \(CE\) is the cross entropy loss, and \(CE_{min}\) is the minimum \(CE\) for the instances of this bag.
-In other words, we bypass the instances with a relatively large loss from training.
-By this approach, in the first iterations that the model is not converged, \(CE_{min}\) will be a large number and subsequently, almost all instances in a positive bag are involved in the training.
-While the model tends to converge, \(CE_{min}\) will decrease and undesired positive instances will removed from the training.
-As reported in section \ref{sec:ExperimentalValidations}, the trained model rejects about 55\% of the positive instances but less than 2\% of positive bags.
+where \(CE\) is the well-known cross-entropy loss, and \(CE_{min}\) is the minimum \(CE\) for the instances of this bag.
+In other words, we ignore the instances with a relatively large loss.
+By this approach, in the first iterations that the model is not converged, \(CE_{min}\) will be a large value, and subsequently, almost all instances in any positive bag are involved in the training.
+While the model tends to converge, \(CE_{min}\) will decrease, and undesired positive instances will remove from the training.
+As reported in section \ref{sec:ExperimentalValidations}, the trained model rejects about 55\% of the positive instances but less than 1\% of the positive bags.